 To develop blocks effectively, you need to know several programming languages which include;

-To develop an environment for block and WordPress development you need the following.
+To create a development environment for block and WordPress development, you’ll need the following:

 Understanding Gutenberg Blocks.